Nonequilibrium nonlinear response theory of amplitude-dependent dissipative conductivity in disordered superconductors: Nonlinear dissipation

 Here, \( P^{(1)} \) represents the power dissipation in the linear-response regime, while \( P^{(3)} \) denotes the nonlinear contribution arising from the \( \mathcal{O}(q_0^3) \) correction to the first harmonic, \( J_{\rm 1H}^{(3)} \).
 The nonlinear conductivity correction \( \delta \sigma_1 \) is given by

-It should be noted that the third-harmonic current, which serves as a hallmark of the Higgs mode resonance and has been extensively studied in the context of Higgs-mode physics, does not contribute to nonlinear dissipation due to its elimination through time averaging.
+Here, $I_{\rm 1H}^{qqq}$, $I_{\rm 1H}^{\rm Higgs}$, and $I_{\rm 1H}^{\rm Eliash}$ are given by Eqs.~(\ref{I1H_qqq}), (\ref{I1H_Higgs}), and (\ref{I1H_Eliash}), respectively.
+It should be noted that the third-harmonic current, whose resonance peak is widely recognized as a hallmark of the Higgs mode in disordered superconductors and has been extensively investigated in the context of Higgs-mode physics, does not contribute to nonlinear dissipation due to its elimination through time averaging.
 Only the nonlinear correction to the {\it first-harmonic} current $J_{\rm 1H}^{(3)}$ remains relevant for the evaluation of nonlinear dissipation.